databrickslabs/overwatch/docs-compose/overwatch_docs/content/ChangeLog/_index.md

 weight: 4
 ---

+## 0.6.1.1 (Maintenance Release)
+To upgrade from 0.6.1.0, simply swap the JAR from 0.6.1.0 to this version, no upgrade script necessary

+* Enhancements
+  * Extreme performance improvement (~75% for large workspaces) for several of the largest silver/gold modules.
+  * Increased reliability on AQE for further perf improvements
+  * Perf improvements for CLSF windows
+  * Bronze workspace snapshot helper function created to backup bronze
+  * Duplicates hunter / dropper functions enabled

+* Bug Fixes
+  * Full list of bug fixes for this release can be found [here](https://github.com/databrickslabs/overwatch/issues?q=is%3Aissue+milestone%3A0.6.1.1+)

 ## 0.6.1.0 (Upgrade Release)
 **Upgrade Process Required** for existing customers on 0.6.0.x The upgrade is small and quick but is very important.
 Some new Databricks features have resulted in some unsafe